Written by Dion Jay Tality

 - Chat: This is a common communication channel for customer service.
-After phone calls and email is chat support, at 42%.
+After phone calls and emails, chat support is at 42%.

 - Social media: This has become increasingly popular for customer service.
-Companies use channels such as Facebook, Instagram, Twitter, and LinkedIn for customer engagement.
+Companies use channels like Facebook, Instagram, Twitter, and LinkedIn for customer engagement.

 - Self-service: CCI offers self-service options to customers.
 Examples are integrated voice response (IVR), chatbots, and frequently asked question (FAQ) pages.

 CCI has some of the most advanced technologies.
 It doesn’t only incorporate communication channels; it also integrates other digital tools into its facility.
 Below are some technological resources used in contact center operations.

 - CTI: This technology is suitable for call centers.
 It’s the integration of computers and telephones—hence the name.
 Agents use computers to communicate and interact with customers.